developer-zebra/developer-zebra-site/src/stagenow/2-10/Profiles/choosingversion/index.md

 **Notes**:
 * **Devices with MX 6.0 and higher support staging through a Wi-Fi Hotspot**.
 * **The selected MX version is saved for subsequent profile creation**.
-* **The StageNow client is pre-installed on all devices running KitKat 4.4 and higher**.
+* **The StageNow client is preinstalled on all devices running KitKat 4.4 and higher**.